nobodyatandnothing/ffmpeg-on-clear-linux/doc/Chromium-And-Others-Installation.md

 **Running**

 On first launch go into `Settings -> Appearance -> Customize fonts` and change the fonts.
 Metrically compatible with `Times New Roman`, `Arial`, and `Courier New` are `Tinos`, `Arimo`, and `Cousine` respectively.
-Optionally go into `Settings -> Additional settings -> System` and disable "Use hardware acceleration when available".
-Like with other Chromium-based browsers, this may be helpful if the GPU is lacking or you prefer the CPU to decode videos.
+Like with other Chromium-based browsers, optionally go into `Settings -> Additional settings -> System` and disable "Use hardware acceleration when available" if the GPU is lacking or you prefer the CPU to decode videos.

 Run Brave using the command-line or search for "Brave Web Browser" in Application Finder.